 Makai attended D.C.
 Public Schools until she began high school at Sidwell Friends School.
 Makai graduated from Trinity Washington University with a Masters of Art in Early Childhood Education in December 2010 after completing Trinity University’s undergraduate program with a B.A. in History.
 She completed her student teaching requirements in the Quaker House classroom.
 She is the Head of Nursery at Friends Meeting of Washington where she has been providing childcare for over a decade.
 Makai has a strong interest in international affairs, social justice, and anti-racism work.
 She also created and leads the Parents of Multiracial Children group at School for Friends and the school Equity and Diversity Coordinator.

 Katie is from Downingtown, Pennsylvania.
 She graduated from Catholic University of America in May 2020 with a Bachelor’s degree in Psychology.
 She loves children and spending time with them.
 Katie worked with young children for the the last five summers as a camp counselor and Assistant Camp Director in Pennsylvania.
 As an educator, she believes in contributing to the development of a high-quality early learning program that provides unique educational opportunities for children.
 In her spare time, Katie loves to read and spend time with her family and friends.

-Julie was born and raised on the island of St Thomas, Virgin Islands and came to the US in 2003.
+Jay was born and raised on the island of St Thomas, Virgin Islands and came to the US in 2003.
 She graduated from Trinity University with a degree in psychology and a minor in fine arts.
 Julie has been at SfF for three years and has earned her CDA credential.
 She loves working with children and couldn’t see herself doing anything else.
-In her spare time, Julie enjoys creating art, swimming and trying new foods.
+In her spare time, Jay enjoys creating art, swimming and trying new foods.

 Tanisha is a Washington DC native who attended and graduated from Bell Multicultural High School